 DCRO is run by a Committee elected annually at the A.G.M. which is usually held in April.
 The Committee normally meets four times a year and comprises Chair, Secretary, Treasurer, Equipment Officer, Training Officer, Medical Officer, Deputy Officers and a number of Ordinary Committee members.
 It is current practice for all serving Controllers and Leaders to be co-opted onto the Committee.

-It costs between £6,000 – £8000 each year to run DCRO.
+It costs upwards of £10,000 each year to run DCRO.
 In addition a contingency fund of several thousand pounds has to be maintained so that major equipment losses or repairs can be remedied immediately without affecting operational viability.
 Most annual expenditure is on new or replacement equipment, maintenance of the vehicle, the Base and Equipment or on the training programme.
-Well under 10% of the total is spent on administration with DCRO employing zero staff
+Well under 10% of the total is spent on administration with DCRO employing zero staff – we are 100% volunteer run.

 Income is mostly from donations and the fund raising efforts of DCRO and its members.